Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Experimental design

 \subsection{Evaluation measures}

-Assessing the performance of machine learning models is a non-trivial task, specific to the learning task at hand and dependent on the general objectives of the model being learned.
-Different evaluation measures capture different aspects of the models' behavior and their predictive power on novel examples, not used for training.
+Evaluating the performance of machine learning models is a non-trivial task that is specific to the learning task at hand and dependent on the general objectives of the model being learned.
+Different evaluation metrics capture different aspects of the models' behavior and their predictive capabilities measured on image samples not used for training.
 Since the goal of this study analyzing the predictive performance of different DL models across different datasets on multi-class and multi-label classification tasks -- we examine the experimental work through the lens of evaluation measures most suitable for these two tasks.

 More specifically, for multi-class classification tasks, we report the following measures: Accuracy, Macro Precision, Weighted Precision, Macro Recall, Weighted Recall, Macro F1 score, and Weighted F1 score.
-Note that, since for these tasks the micro-averaged measures such as F1 score, Micro Precision, and Micro Recall have values equal to accuracy, we do not report them.
-Note that, for image classification tasks is customary to report \emph{top-n accuracy} (typically $n$ is set to 1 or 5)~\cite{krizhevsky2012imagenet}, where the score is computed based on the correct label being among the $n$ most probable labels outputted by the model.
+Note that, since for these tasks, the micro-averaged measures such as F1 score, Micro Precision, and Micro Recall have values equal to accuracy, we do not report them.
+Note that, for image classification tasks, it is customary to report \emph{top-n accuracy} (typically $n$ is set to 1 or 5)~\citep{krizhevsky2012imagenet}, where the score is computed based on the correct label being among the $n$ most probable labels outputted by the model.
 In this paper, we report \emph{top-1 accuracy}, denoted as 'Accuracy' unless stated otherwise.
 For multi-label classification tasks, we report Micro Precision, Macro Precision, Weighted Precision, Micro Recall, Macro Recall, Weighted Recall, Micro F1 score, Macro F1 score, Weighted F1 score, and mean average precision (mAP).
 Since all measures, but mAP, require setting a threshold on the predictions, we choose a threshold value of $0.5$ for all models and settings.
 Further details and definitions of the evaluation measures used in the study are given in Appendix~\ref{sec:app:measures}.
-We also provide additional performance details in terms of confusion matrices of each experiment, allowing for a more detailed (per class/label) analysis of model performance (reported in Appendix~\ref{appendix:data}).
+We also provide additional performance details in terms of confusion matrices of each experiment, allowing for a more detailed (per class/label) analysis of model performance (reported in Appendix~\ref{appendix:data}). \looseness=-1